bobberg/EscapeRoom/README.md

 Copy the path to the (EscapeRoomGarage) folder where the python files are and paste this like so in the command prompt:

 "cd C:\Users\EXAMPLEUSER\Downloads\EscapeRoomGarage\EscapeRoomVenv"

+Replace EXAMPLEUSER with your username of your user folder.

 When you have the workspace in your command prompt as your working directory, run this command: